WordPress/gutenberg/docs/design/block-design.md

 ### Placeholders

-Blocks should have a instructive placeholder state.
-If your block requires a user to configure some options before they can display it (for example: uploading a photo for the Gallery block), you should instruct the user on what steps are needed to configure the block.
+If your block requires a user to configure some options before you can display it, you should provide an instructive placeholder state.

 #### Do: